-On February 17, 2015, Acacia contributed a25% interest in Midstream Holdings (the "February Transferred Interests") to us in a drop down transaction (the "February EMH Drop Down") in exchange for 31,618,311 of our Class D Common Units.
-On May 27, 2015, Acacia contributed the remaining25% limited partner interest in Midstream Holdings (the "May Transferred Interests") to us in a drop down transaction (the "May EMH Drop Down" and together with the February EMH Drop Down, the "EMH Drop Downs") in exchange for 36,629,888 of our Class E Common Units.
-After giving effect to the EMH Drop-Downs, the Partnership ownsl 00% of Midstream Holdings.
+On February 17, 2015, Acacia contributed a 25% interest in Midstream Holdings (the "February Transferred Interests") to the Partnership in a drop down transaction (the "February EMH Drop Down") in exchange for 31,618,311 Class D Common Units in the Partnership, representing an approximate 9.6% limited partner interest in the Partnership as of June 30, 2015.
+On May 27, 2015, Acacia contributed the remaining 25% limited partner interest in Midstream Holdings (the "May Transferred Interests") to the Partnership in a drop down transaction (the "May EMH Drop Down" and together with the February EMH Drop Down, the "EMH Drop Downs") in exchange for 36,629,888 Class E Common Units in the Partnership, representing an approximate11.2% limited partner interest in the Partnership as of June 30, 2015.
+After giving effect to the EMH Drop Downs, the Partnership owns 100% of Midstream Holdings.
 In addition, on April 1, 2015 the Partnership acquired the Victoria Express Pipeline and related truck terminal and storage assets from Devon (the "VEX Interests").
 See Note (3) - Acquisitions for further discussion.